toncenter/ton-indexer/README.md

 # TON Indexer

+> [!NOTE]
+> The legacy branch hosts the TON Indexer that operates through `tonlib + liteserver`, please refer to [master](https://github.com/toncenter/ton-indexer/tree/master) branch if you're looking for the indexer that reads data directly from TON Node DB.

 TON Indexer stores blocks, transactions, messages in Postgres database and provides convenient API.

 ## Building and running